 Venturing down the underground on the previous day for a test run, we found that there are extremely long walkways with many entries and exits.
 We found we could avoid one of our train changes by walking a kilometer underground.
 Another outcome from the test walk was the realization that to walk in these tunnels was hot and sweaty.
-By the time we had, soaked our shirts in perspiration and hopped on the train heading in the wrong direction, we had decided the walking to avoid train changes was probably not the smartest move.
+By the time we had soaked our shirts in perspiration and hopped on the train heading in the wrong direction, we had decided the walking to avoid train changes was probably not the smartest move.

-We arrived at our platform at exactly the time a train did, next question was it the right one, going in the right direction.
-A few seconds of angst and we figured we could work that out on the train, people piled off and we climbed on.
+We arrived at our platform at exactly the time a train did.
+Next question was it the right one, going in the right direction.
+A few seconds of angst and we figured we could work that out on the train.
+People piled off, and we climbed on.
 We had only one stop to go and thankfully heading the correct way.
-When we pulled into the next station we detrained and found a train waiting with doors open.
-We climbed on board fretting again we had made the right choice until we realized we had made a perfect choice.
+When we pulled into the next station, we detrained and found a train waiting with doors open.
+We climbed on board, fretting again we had made the right choice until we realized we had made a perfect choice.

-Our timing was faultless and we ended up in Shinjuku without incident, we found the next leg no problem, again as we walked on the platform the train we required was there, it happened a fourth time as we successfully arrived out at our clients location.
+Our timing was faultless, and we ended up in Shinjuku without incident.
+We found the next leg no problem.
+Again as we walked on the platform the train we required was there.
+It happened a fourth time as we successfully arrived out at our client’s location.
 This travel train travel in Tokyo was easy.

 The black and white suited Japanese commuters all have flip top phones which they play games on constantly while they are travelling.
 Never looking around or up to see their fellow passengers on their train, they continue to play as they leave the train.
 I wondered if they play all the way to the office and continued to play in the office.
 Those who are not playing games on their flip top phones are clutching them in both hands as they slouch fast asleep on their seats all the way to work.
-I suspect these worn our guys are suffering from playing their phone games all night and are getting some shut-eye before the big game in the office during the day.
+I suspect these worn out guys are suffering from playing their phone games all night and are getting some shut-eye before the big game in the office during the day.